rachmiel/110-fall-2017/weekly_materials/week1/commExercise.md

-# Week 1 Thursday Exercise: Google Drive and Slack Integration
+# Week 1 Thursday Exercise: Google Drive + Slack Integration

 1. Log into RIT's Google Apps site (http://google.rit.edu), go to the Drive section, and select the "Shared With Me" option in the left sidebar.
 You should see a folder for your notetaking group (110 Group #).
 If you don't, let the professor or TA know there's a problem.